If you're hoping to turn your love of photography into a career, discover the steps you need to take to become a professional photographer in the UK

 'The world of photography education is enormous,' reveals Dr Prichard.
 Indeed, there are plenty of informal ways of learning about photography, from specialist online courses to independent workshops.

-The course would be ideal for those who've already completed the Digital photography: creating and sharing better images course and can now fully grasp the principles of digital photography and image editing.
-Delivered on the FutureLearn platform, it will give you a broad overview of various photographic genres as well as the knowledge, skills, and techniques required to create better photographic narratives.
+This short course is perfect for understanding the principles of digital photography and image editing.
+It will give you a broad overview of various photographic genres and the knowledge, skills, and techniques required to create better photographic narratives.

-Dr Prichard feels that if you've got the drive and initiative to present your own work, these courses may be sufficient, but there are plenty of options in the formal education sector for those hoping to further expand their knowledge and develop practical skills at a higher level.
+Dr Prichard feels this course may be sufficient if you have the drive and initiative to present your work.
+However, there are plenty of other study options for those hoping to expand their knowledge further and develop practical skills at a higher level.

-When it comes to choosing a photography degree, it's worth taking the time to select one with the syllabus and tutors that cover the areas you want to learn about.
-Some courses have specialist modules that may overlap with your own career interests.
+When choosing a photography degree, select one with course content that covers the areas you want to learn about.
+Some degrees have specialist modules that may overlap with your own career interests.

 Once you're coming to the end of your course, explore what can I do with my degree in photography?

-At this stage, you can also think about which courses may support your next steps should you decide on further study.
-If you do intend on progressing to postgraduate level, make sure you attend a university open day (including virtual events) to assess the facilities and meet the staff.
+At this stage, you can also consider which courses support your next steps should you decide on further study.

 Masters degrees in photography